 Surface water monitoring of the staff gauge in Detention Pond 2 is still undertaken on a monthly basis at SW 1 only, and if water levels exceed the target of 0.46 m sampling is completed to assess the water quality in the pond should discharge be required.
-SW 1 was sampled in January and February, when the water level in the detention pond was recorded above the target.
+As due diligence, SW 1 was sampled on May 10 and June 6, 2019 following a rain event of 15 mm even though the water level in the detention pond was recorded below the target and was dry or frozen (December) during the remainder of the year.
 Detailed recordings on discharge and overall conditions (such as dry or stagnant water) are undertaken.